Dollar firm as geopolitics heat up; investors await US inflation data

 Markets reflected little reaction to a court ruling that temporarily blocked President Donald Trump from removing Fed Governor Lisa Cook, a case that is likely to end up before the U.S. Supreme Court.

-Data on Tuesday showed the economy likely created 911,000 fewer jobs in the 12 months through March than previously estimated, suggesting job growth was already stalling before Trump's aggressive tariffs on imports.
+Data on Tuesday showed the economy likely created 911,000 fewer jobs in the 12 months through March than previously estimated, suggesting jobs growth was already stalling before Trump's aggressive tariffs on imports.

 The data did not offer much insight into job creation since March, leaving U.S. rate expectations unchanged for now.